Insider Selling: Facebook, Inc. (NASDAQ:FB) CEO Sells 68,000 Shares of Stock

 - On Monday, March 15th, Mark Zuckerberg sold 45,758 shares of Facebook stock.
 The stock was sold at an average price of $272.72, for a total transaction of $12,479,121.76.

-A number of research firms have recently weighed in on FB.
-Oppenheimer raised their price target on shares of Facebook from $345.00 to $350.00 and gave the company an “outperform” rating in a report on Thursday, January 28th.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of Facebook from $355.00 to $385.00 and gave the company a “buy” rating in a report on Monday, March 29th.
-Wolfe Research initiated coverage on shares of Facebook in a report on Wednesday, March 31st.
-They set an “outperform” rating on the stock.
-Citigroup raised their target price on shares of Facebook from $315.00 to $320.00 in a research note on Monday, February 1st.
-Finally, Jefferies Financial Group reiterated a “buy” rating and issued a $350.00 target price on shares of Facebook in a research note on Thursday, January 28th.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating, thirty-seven have given a buy rating and one has given a strong buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and an average price target of $327.15.
+Several research analysts have commented on the stock.
+JMP Securities upped their target price on shares of Facebook from $325.00 to $355.00 and gave the stock an “outperform” rating in a research report on Thursday, January 28th.
+Oppenheimer upped their target price on shares of Facebook from $345.00 to $350.00 and gave the stock an “outperform” rating in a research report on Thursday, January 28th.
+Moffett Nathanson upped their price target on shares of Facebook from $285.00 to $325.00 in a research note on Friday, January 15th.
+Evercore ISI reaffirmed an “outperform” rating and issued a $370.00 price target on shares of Facebook in a research note on Tuesday, April 6th.
+Finally, UBS Group increased their target price on shares of Facebook from $330.00 to $350.00 and gave the company a “buy” rating in a research note on Thursday, January 28th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating, thirty-seven have assigned a buy rating and one has assigned a strong buy rating to the stock.
+The stock has a consensus rating of “Buy” and an average target price of $327.15.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Flagship Private Wealth LLC bought a new position in shares of Facebook in the fourth quarter worth about $25,000.
-DB Wealth Management Group LLC bought a new stake in shares of Facebook during the fourth quarter worth approximately $27,000.
-Klaas Financial Asset Advisors LLC bought a new stake in shares of Facebook during the fourth quarter worth approximately $27,000.
-Litman Gregory Asset Management LLC bought a new stake in shares of Facebook during the fourth quarter worth approximately $27,000.
-Finally, ADE LLC bought a new stake in shares of Facebook during the fourth quarter worth approximately $27,000.
-64.95% of the stock is owned by institutional investors.
+Institutional investors have recently added to or reduced their stakes in the business.
+Cordasco Financial Network increased its position in Facebook by 56.6% during the first quarter.
+Cordasco Financial Network now owns 332 shares of the social networking company’s stock valued at $98,000 after acquiring an additional 120 shares during the last quarter.
+Platte River Wealth Advisors LLC grew its position in shares of Facebook by 2.6% during the first quarter.
+Platte River Wealth Advisors LLC now owns 14,414 shares of the social networking company’s stock worth $4,512,000 after purchasing an additional 371 shares in the last quarter.
+Harbour Capital Advisors LLC grew its position in shares of Facebook by 0.3% during the first quarter.
+Harbour Capital Advisors LLC now owns 14,308 shares of the social networking company’s stock worth $4,214,000 after purchasing an additional 49 shares in the last quarter.
+Vanguard Capital Wealth Advisors grew its position in shares of Facebook by 3.0% during the first quarter.
+Vanguard Capital Wealth Advisors now owns 10,410 shares of the social networking company’s stock worth $3,259,000 after purchasing an additional 302 shares in the last quarter.
+Finally, Acropolis Investment Management LLC boosted its stake in Facebook by 15.2% during the first quarter.
+Acropolis Investment Management LLC now owns 6,354 shares of the social networking company’s stock valued at $1,871,000 after buying an additional 838 shares during the last quarter.
+64.95% of the stock is currently owned by institutional investors and hedge funds.

 About Facebook